Radical Cost Cutting for Surviving Financially Tough Times

 Colleen S.

 My husband was laid off last year, and it was very scary.
-There was no work in my area, so I couldn’t get a job, and it was months before he found work.
+There was no work in my area so that I couldn’t get a job, and it was months before he found work.
 Here are some options.
 I’ve used almost all.

-• Consume less.
-Don’t by any impulse purchases, whether they are bargains or not.
+- Consume less.
+Don’t buy any impulse purchases, whether they are bargains or not.
 If you don’t need it right now, don’t buy it.
 It isn’t a bargain if you don’t need it.
 Instead, it’s a money vacuum.
 (See also: 9 Costly Mistakes Many Bargain Shoppers Make.)

-• Modify your meals.
+- Modify your meals.
 Most Americans snack between meals and eat too much.
-So reduce or eliminate most snacks.
+Reduce or eliminate most snacks.
 Learn to eat less and don’t cater to every member of your family.
 If someone doesn’t like peas or ham, that’s fine.
 That person has a choice to eat or not eat.

-• Eliminate extras.
-Cable TV, land line phones, dance lessons, band trips, memberships in most things, etc. are not necessities.
+- Eliminate extras.
+Cable TV or streaming services, memberships in most things, etc. are not necessities.
 You can always rejoin later.
 (See When There’s No Money Left for Extras.)

 Diane